odoe/learn-dojo/posts/building-static-site-with-dojo.md

 };
 ```

-This block function uses `unified` parse a markdown file.
+This block function uses `unified` to parse a markdown file.
 The result of parsing this file is a [markdown abstract tree](https://github.com/syntax-tree/mdast) that is then passed through a series of remark plugins to transform that markdown into a product that we can then parse to HTML with [rehype](https://github.com/rehypejs/rehype) and some other rehype plugins.
 Once that is done, we can transform this product to hyperscript using [hast-to-hyperscript](https://github.com/syntax-tree/hast-to-hyperscript) using the built in dojo virtual dom tooling to produce the needed nodes.

 ## Routing